MarauTech/MT-Reaver/README.md

 - 🔍 Signal reading
 - 🔄 Signal repeating
 - 📊 Frequency analysis
 - 💾 Save up to 20 signals
-- 🚫 Signal deletion
 - 🛰️ Signal jamming (⚠️ ILLEGAL)
 - 📡 Spectrum analyzer
-- 📶 Wi-Fi deauth attack
-- 🧿 BLE spammer

 > Firmware is **in production**.
 Code will be published when ready.

 ---